Ferrero and Nutella, Pride of Alba

 The story unfolds with Pietro Ferrero, born in Farigliano in 1898, who moved to the nearby town of Alba in 1925.
-The year before he married Piera Cillario, introduced by a common friend, and soon she gave birth to Michele, their son.
+The year before he married Piera Cillario, introduced by a common friend.
+She soon gave birth to Michele, their son.

 They shared the same passion for chocolate and sweets and they opened together a first pastry shop in the village of Dogliani.
-Once in Alba, their first workshop was in Via Pierino Belli, and soon after a shop was inaugurated on the high street, via Maestra.
+Soon after, in Via Pierino Belli, in central Alba, the first workshop was open, followed by a shop on the high street, Via Maestra.

 However, that was still the best place around to get more visibility.

-In the following years, Pietro Ferrero and his wife engaged in a new pastry shop in Turin, spent some time in Africa, and managed a bigger operation in the via Rattazzi in Alba whose production was distributed in Turin’s shop.
+In the following years, Pietro Ferrero and his wife engaged in a new pastry shop in Turin, spent some time in Africa, and, back in Alba, managed a bigger operation in Via Rattazzi whose production was distributed in Turin’s shops.

 pietro ferrero